extraordy/rh-sso-docs/InstallConfig.md

 # /opt/rh-sso-7.3/bin/standalone.sh -b 0.0.0.0
 ```

-Sometimes it is useful to run RH-SSH with a custom port offset.
+Sometimes it is useful to run RH-SSO with a custom port offset.
 To achieve this
 goal use the `-Djboss.socket.binding.port-offset` option:

 ```